WSHY

-WSHY (1410 AM) is a commercial radio station in Lafayette, Indiana.
+WSHY (1410 AM) is a commercial radio station in Lafayette, Indiana, United States.
 It broadcasts a conservative talk radio format.
-WSHY is owned by William Fielder, III's Coastal Television, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WYCM and WAZY-FM.
+WSHY is owned by Coastal Television Broadcasting Company, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WYCM and WAZY-FM.
 All six stations share studios and offices at 3824 South 18th Street in Lafayette, with WSHY's transmitter also located at the site.

-WSHY broadcasts at a power of 1,000 watts during daytime hours and 60 watts at night.
-The station uses a directional antenna with a two-tower array.
 Programming is also heard on 99 watt FM translator W282CJ at 104.3 MHz.

-On weekdays, WSHY carries mostly nationally syndicated conservative talk programs: Hugh Hewitt, Clay Travis & Buck Sexton, Sean Hannity, Jesse Kelly, Dave Ramsey, Dennis Prager and Mike Gallagher.
-Hourly news updates are provided by Townhall Radio News.